Psykotikism/L4D1-2_Signatures/README.md

 - **Lux/LuxLuma**: Uses lots of uncommon functions that no other person uses.
 - **BHaType**: Uses lots of rare functions that no other person thinks to utilize.
 - **Scag/Scags**: Wrote several useful/helpful IDA scripts to help make all of this a faster process.

+## Other Resources
+**[All Linux Signatures](https://github.com/dragokas/SM-Signatures)** by Dragokas - A repository for all the Linux signatures in the L4D/L4D2 binaries.